======================================================================

 interior finish work, and increasingly being used in military

-engineering, for both airplanes and land armor vehicle engines.
+engineering, for both airplanes and armored vehicle engines.
+Earth's

 separate aluminium semi-spheres joined and all subsequent space